Trisaetum Winery: Winery and wines

-Trisaetum has a tasting room open to the public.
-The tasting room is located at the winery outside Newberg, Oregon.
-In addition, the winery has an art gallery featuring the works of the owner/winemaker.
+Trisaetum's winery is located on its 17 acre vineyard in the Ribbon Ridge AVA, outside Newberg, Oregon.
+It has a tasting room open to the public.
+In addition, the winery has an art gallery featuring the works of the owner and winemaker.

-Art Gallery - unique to Trisaetum is a 1,500 sqft art gallery located inside the winery.
-The gallery features the abstract expressionist paintings, photography, and sculpture of Trisaetum's founder, James Frey.
-Frey is also the winemaker at Trisaetum.
-Each year, the winery releases three to four Artist Series Pinot Noirs for which one of Frey's paintings is chosen for the label.
-To date, 40 different Artist Series wines had been released.

-Riesling - from its inception, the winery has made a strong commitment to Riesling with four different blocks of Riesling planted in its two estate vineyards.
-Today, the winery bottles six different Rieslings each year.
-Trisaetum's Rieslings were have been awarded Editors Choice designations by the Wine Enthusiast Magazine with multiple Top 100 Wines and respective scores of 96, 95, 94, and 93 points on Wine Enthusiast's 100-point scale.
+The winery plants four different blocks of Riesling planted in its two estate vineyards.
+Trisaetum's Rieslings were have been awarded Editors Choice designations by the Wine Enthusiast Magazine, with multiple Top 100 Wines, and scores of 96, 95, 94, and 93 points on Wine Enthusiast's 100-point scale.
+The winery is also known for its varietals of Pinot Noir.

-Pinot Noir - the second varietal for which Trisaetum is best known is Pinot Noir.
-In all, the winery bottles eight different Pinot Noirs.
 The 2008 vintage was named a top selection by both Wine Spectator and Wine Advocate.
-Beginning in 2011, the winery will also make a vineyard designate Pinot Noir from the Dundee Hills AVA.
+Beginning in 2011, the winery makes a vineyard designate Pinot Noir from the Dundee Hills AVA.
+Trisaetum began producing sparkling wines from their single vineyard estates in the summer of 2017.

-Sparkling Wines - Trisaetum launched its Pashey Sparkling Wines in the summer of 2017, and produces three to four estate-grown bottlings annually including an Extra Brut Estates Cuvée, Brut Rosé, and Blanc de Blancs from each of their single vineyard estates.
-The line is named for James Frey's maternal grandmother Pashey Chapman Nugent, and was released on the 100th anniversary of her birth.

-Production - the winery produces 8,500 cases a year.
-There are currently no plans in place to expand this production.
+The winery produces 8,500 cases a year; there are currently no plans in place to expand this production.